AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ## Flush the cache

- If you make any changes to the configuration in _Settings_, such as toggling Apple Pay, Venmo, or PayPal PayLater buttons, you must manually flush the cache so that your store shows the latest configurations.
+ If you change the configuration in _Settings_, for example toggling the Apple Pay, Venmo, or PayPal PayLater buttons, manually flush the cache so that your store shows the latest configurations.

  1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > **[!UICONTROL Cache Management]**.
  1. Click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

-If you see a status of `INVALIDATED` for a Cache Type, your store may not be showing the most recent configuration for that item.
+If any Cache Type in the Cache Management table has an `INVALIDATED` status, your store might not show the most recent configuration for that item.
+Flush the cache to update your store to show the latest configuration.

 It is recommended to periodically flush the cache to ensure your store is showing the correct configuration.
 See [Cache Management](https://docs.magento.com/user-guide/system/cache-management.html) for more information.